CrimeS/SquareEra-ElkArte/README.md

 SquareEra-ElkArte
 =================

-This is a free theme for ElkArte Release Candidate 2.
+This is a free theme for ElkArte 1.0!

 Please do not sell this theme, as it is and will always stay free.